team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 5. Finally, it saves the processed image with the transparent background to the specified output path.

-In essence, this function allows you to remove a specific background color from an image, replacing it with transparency, which can be useful for various image processing tasks.
+In essence, this function allows you to remove a specific background color from an image, replacing it with transparency.

+### Third Party Libaries

+Yes, this function uses the third-party library Jimp (JavaScript Image Manipulation Program) for image processing and manipulation.
 ### Third Party Libaries

 Yes, this function uses the Jimp library, which is a third-party image processing library for Node.js.